About the Speech Program

 The courses for the 49-hour speech major include such subject areas as rhetoric, voice and diction, story telling, acting techniques, oral interpretation, persuasive speaking, and recital.
 Majors and minors are also available speech and theater education.
 The speech and theater education major and minor are available for secondary certification only.
 Contact the School of Education for more information.

-View the course requirements and layout, course descriptions, a sample four-year plan, as well as learn more about the speech program at Spring Arbor University in the speech catalog taken from the undergraduate catalog.
+View the course requirements and layout, course descriptions, a sample four-year plan, as well as learn more about the speech program at Spring Arbor University in the undergraduate catalog.

 The study of communication will help you develop useful skills in such fields as ministry, mass media, theatre, business, government and social services.
 Our program is particularly appropriate for positions involving public relations, broadcasting, corporate communication, public information management, employee communication, training and development, and print journalism.